 Result: Copies the contents of fileone to a file named filetwo.
 Two separate files now exist.

 Result: Copies the file testfile from the directory /user/neighbor to your Unix account.
 The period( . ) at the end of the command line indicates that the file is to be copied to your current working directory and the name will remain the same.

 To copy a file from another user's directory on Unix, you must know the person's username.

 Example: cp ~username/file1 yourfile

-Result: Copies the file "file1" from user to your UNIX account.
+Result: Copies the file "file1" from user to your Unix account.
 The name of the file in your directory becomes yourfile.
-(Protections must be set for file to be readable by you in user abcst's directory in order to be able to copy the file.)
+(Protections must be set for file to be readable by you in the other user's directory in order to be able to copy the file.)

 Example: rm newfile